-Forcing the Pacific only (P, Figure 9b) yields a largely negative response over the midlatitudes (around 45°N, 30°W), which is generally constructive to the A response.
+Forcing the Pacific only (P, Figure 9b) yields a largely negative response over the midlatitudes (around 45° N, 30° W), which is generally constructive to the A response.
 Comparing AP and A+P shows that the responses appear to add relatively linearly.
 However, when determining the difference between AP and A+P (Figure 9e), we see a statistically significant positive EA pattern.
-The EA pattern in Figure 9e indicates that when forcing the two basins simultaneously, the negative EA pattern is weaker during AP than when linearly adding the two basin forcings (A+P).
-As Figure 9e resembles the negative response from A, the nonlinearity seen in 9e is likely due to a weakened Atlantic response.
-The overall Atlantic response also creates a wave towards the NAE region, but it is altered in comparison to A, as there is a more zonal-like structure in the NAE region.
+The EA pattern in figure 9e indicates that when forcing the two basins simultaneously, the EA pattern is less present during AP than when linearly adding the two basin forcings (A+P).
+As figure 9e resembles the negative response from A, the nonlinearity seen in 9e is likely due to a weakened Atlantic response.
+The overall Atlantic response also alters the wave propagation and creates a more zonal-like structure in the NAE region (Figure 9f).
 As a result, there is little overlap of the overall Atlantic contribution with both the EA and NAO modes.
-This may explain why we find that El Niño events perturb both the EA and NAO to similar amounts for both P and AP, and that the changes in correlation with the Walker cell gradient were not statistically significant (see Figure 8b-c).
-Overall, Atlantic SSTAs create a significant difference between AP and P (stippling in Figure 9f).
+This may explain why we find that El Niño events perturb both the EA and NAO to similar amounts for both P and AP (see figure 8b-c).